 Step 1 Google Docs: Google Docs is particularly good for collaborative document editing but it is also capable enough for academic writing.
 This means that it supports footnotes, endnotes, bibliographies, tables of contents, inline images, and style sheets among other things.
 For the purposes of this project, it also does a great job of exporting all of these features and formatting into a HTML document, which is exactly what we need for the next step of our project… creating an ePub file in Sigil.
 If you use Microsoft Word or OpenOffice instead of Google Docs, you can still save your document as an HTML file and then import it into Sigil.
 Note, you should not proceed to the next step until you have completed writing, editing and revising your document.
 This is because if there are any changes you need to make after this point, you’ll need to redo steps 2 and 3 every time you “edit” your document.

 Step 2 Sigil: Once you’ve imported your HTML into Sigil, you should proofread the document to make sure that the formatting is acceptable to you (the fidelity coming from Google Doc’s has been excellent for me, even with complicated documents).
-The other thing you’ll need to do is add title, author, and copyright information to the document by going to the “Edit” -> “Meta Editor” menu.
+The other thing you’ll need to do is add title, author, and copyright information to the document by going to the “Tools” -> “Meta Editor” menu.
 If you neglect to do this, the title and author information will be incomplete when the eBook is opened in a reader which looks quite ugly, to be honest.
-Once you’re happy with the look of your eBook in Sigil, you can save it as an ePub document by going to the “File” -> “Save As…” menu, and saving the book on your hard drive.
+Another way to make the book more attractive is to add a cover photo.
+You can do this by going to “Tools” -> “Add Cover…”.
+For a longer document, you might want to add a table of contents: “Tools” -> “Table of Contents” -> “Generate Table of Contents…” Once you’re happy with the look of your eBook in Sigil, you can save it as an ePub document by going to the “File” -> “Save As…” menu, and saving the book on your hard drive.
 To open your new ePub document on your iPhone or iPad, just email it to yourself and then open it on your device.
 On Nook & Kobo devices, you typically need connect your device to a computer via a USB cable and then copy the files to your reader.
 If you only need to read your book on iPad, iPhone, Nook & Kobo readers, then your done!
 The ePub format is readable on almost all devices, except for Kindle readers.
 To create a file for Kindle devices, you need to use another open source piece of software called Calibre.

 Step 3 Calibre: Calibre can convert your ePub document to almost any other eBook format under the sun, which is to say it is a powerful tool but can be somewhat daunting at first.
 In order to make your ePub document readable on Kindle readers, you need to convert it into the MOBI format.
 To do this, select on the menu, “Add Books” -> “Add books from a single directory”, then browse your hard drive to find the ePub version of your document, then select it.
 After a minute or two, your ePub document will show up in your Calibre “library”.
 Once you see it in your library, select it with your mouse and click on the menu, “Convert books” -> “Convert individually”.
 A dialog box will appear and you need to click on the “Output format” dropbox in the top right of the window, and select “MOBI” as the format you want to convert your ePub document into.
 Then click “OK”.
 The program will work for a minute or two.
 When it is done, click on “Path: Click to open” on the right side of the window, and it will open a file browser window with both the ePub and MOBI version of your eBook.
 Make sure you note where these files are as you’ll need to know where they’re located so that you can access them yourself, or share them with others.
 To transfer your MOBI file to your kindle device, you’ll need to email the document to a special email address that Amazon has setup for your Kindle account.
 That wasn’t too hard, was it?
 Finally, if you’d like to sell your book, we have two more steps.